Sokka06/burnout-data-tool/README.md

 4. Edit the values in the exported YAML file.
 5. Import the YAML file back to a binary file with `bdtool.exe vdb import "path/to/car_vdb.yaml" "path/to/car_vdb.bin"`, or `bdtool.exe vdb import "path/to/car_vdb.yaml" "path/to/car_vdb.bin" --format dto`, if `dto` format was used to export in step 3.
 6. Insert the VDB binary data back into the BGV file with `bdtool.exe vdata insert "path/to/Car.BGV" "path/to/car_vdb.bin"`
-7. Replace the original BGV file in the vehicle's folder with your new BGV file and recreate the ISO using the correct software (differs by platform).
-Some software may also be used to replace the file in the ISO directly, if the size of the file wasn't changed.
+7. Replace the original BGV file in the vehicle's folder with your new BGV file and recreate the ISO using the appropriate software (differs by platform).
+Some software may also allow you to replace the file in the ISO directly, if the size of the file wasn't changed.
 8. Play!

 **Note:** Xbox 360 version BGV files need to be first uncompressed before extracting the VDB from it with `bdtool.exe tools zlib uncompress "path/to/Car.BGV" "path/to/Car_uncompressed.BGV"` command.